National Rail

-National Rail (NR) is the trading name licensed for use by the Rail Delivery Group, a group representing passenger train operating companies (TOCs) of England, Scotland, and Wales.
+National Rail (NR) is the trading name licensed for use by the Rail Delivery Group, a group representing passenger train operating companies (TOCs) of England, Scotland, and Wales, operating on the rail system of Great Britain.

 The British Railways Board ran passenger services using the brand name British Rail from 1965 until 1997, when it was privatised and services were transferred to private train operating companies.
-(Northern Ireland, which is bordered by the Republic of Ireland, has a different system.)
+Rail transport in Northern Ireland operates under a different system.

-National Rail services share a ticketing structure and inter-availability that generally do not extend to services which were not part of British Rail.
-The brand has a dedicated website (see below) referred to as nationalrail.co.uk.
-Its brand name used to be 'National Rail Enquiries' denoted by the nomenclature 'NRE'.
-While today it is more commonly referred to as 'National Rail' by news and media, it is still known by the initials 'NRE'.
+National Rail's main activities are ticketing and the operation of the National Rail website (previously National Rail Enquiries) and mobile app.
+Most tickets are inter-available between the services of all operators.
+The website and app provide live service timings, and a journey planner which provides the times and fares for a given journey; after selecting a fare, the purchase is completed at the relevant train operating company's website or app.